Teddy Heri Setiawan

-Teddy Heri Setiawan (born 21 April 1991) is an Indonesian professional footballer who plays as a goalkeeper for Liga 1 club Persikabo 1973.
+Teddy Heri Setiawan (born 21 April 1991) is an Indonesian professional footballer who plays as a goalkeeper for Liga 2 club Persipa Pati.

 Club career

 Setiawan joined Indonesia Super League club Arema in November 2017.
 He was released in July 2018.
 Then he played for Martapura, Persiba Balikpapan and Babel United during 2018 and 2019.

 In February 2020, Persiraja Banda Aceh confirmed that he will join to the club to compete in 2020 Liga 1.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.